Owerri Imo State, Nigeria Travel Guide

 Waste management has challenges.
 Littering is common, and formal recycling infrastructure is minimal.

-Water scarcity may arise in some areas, especially during the dry season.
+Water scarcity may arise in certain places, especially during the dry season.
 Be mindful of your water usage.

 Consider purchasing carbon offsets for international and domestic flights to mitigate environmental impact.